Viet Nam News

 Under the official dispatch, which was issued on Tuesday, the Prime Minister asked the ministries of public securities, transport, information and communications, the National Committee for Traffic Safety, provincial and citywide people’s committees to boost quality of transport services and meet the high demand during the holiday, especially on the routes connecting Hà Nội and HCM city, tourism sites and key transit points.

-This year, Liberation Day and May Day together with the weekend will make up a five-day holiday.
+This year, Reunification Day (April 30) and May Day (May 1) together with the weekend will make up a four-day holiday.

-Many people travel at this time of year, leading to more traffic jams and accidents during the holidays in Viet Nam.
+Many people travel at this time of year, leading to more traffic jams and accidents during the holidays in the country.